Are you interested in data modeling maturity?

 I will demonstrate a few examples for the four indicators.
 These indicators have been used as the foundation of our Data Management Maturity Scan:

 Indicator 1 (data) : ‘business glossary’

-Business glossary is often a starting point for the initiation of data modeling activities.
+A business glossary is often a starting point for the initiation of data modeling activities.
 It serves as a basis for a common business language within a company.
-Usually, development of a business glossary is associated with development of a conceptual data model.
+Usually, the development of a business glossary is associated with the development of a conceptual data model.

 Indicator 2 (data): ‘data models’